The no-BS short version:

 In-Play is Admix’s homegrown and lovingly crafted advertising solution, placing ads programmatically inside of game scenes in a non-intrusive way.

 - Drag and drop implementation.
 No code needed.

-- Ads are customisable with transforms, shaders, and lighting.
+- Ads are customizable with transforms, shaders, and lighting.

 - 3 formats, all with great eCPM.

 - Banner ads; still images in advertiser-friendly aspect ratios.

 - Video ads; high eCPM moving videos, with and without sound.

 - Virtual goods; in-game product placements with even higher eCPM.

 - No drop-in user retention compared to other ad types.